viktor-ku/auto-require/README.md

 });
 ```

-It takes all modules in your `node_modules` folder and exports it as module.
+It takes all modules in your `node_modules` folder and exports it as one module.

 For example if we have `var $ = require('auto-require')` at the start we can access:
 - Modules like `express`, `gulp` via `$.express` and `$.gulp`